Instant resurrection: just keep the body double out of focus!

 - During production of Alien³, it was discovered that Carrie Henn (the girl who played Newt in Aliens) was too old to convincingly play the part.
 This, coupled with substantial script rewrites and behind-the-scenes shenanigans led to her and fellow survivor Hicks being killed off for real at the beginning of the film.
 Newt's body is played by a body double (and only glimpsed in closeup shots of her eye and mouth for most of the time she's onscreen) in the finished film.

-- In the Soviet Sci Fi Cult Classic Guest From The Future, Alisa shows off her abilities to the class by describing London in perfect English with Received Pronunciation.
+- In the Soviet Sci-Fi Cult Classic Guest from the Future, Alisa shows off her abilities to the class by describing London in perfect English with Received Pronunciation.
 The problem is Natalia Guseva could not speak English with RP.
 So the director had Natalia Guseva mouth the words, but dubbed in lines spoken by the daughter of a British diplomat stationed in Moscow.
 Noticeably, after Alisa speaks for a second, the camera cuts to a shot of the class.

 - Heath Ledger died in the middle of filming The Imaginarium of Doctor Parnassus, so director Terry Gilliam ended up using Johnny Depp, Jude Law, and Colin Farrell all for the same character.

 - During filming of Indiana Jones and the Temple of Doom, Harrison Ford injured his back and was out for several weeks.
 To continue production, Steven Spielberg used Ford's stuntman Vic Armstrong to perform the action sequences (even the simpler ones Ford could do) from behind, and Ford later filmed a few token close-ups.
+It helped that Armstrong and Ford looks alot like each other◊, to the extent that Ford's own son once went up to him believing it to be his dad.

 Live Action TV